 Then, suddenly everything changed.
 Diesel offered us hot-hatch performance combined with 40+ mpg.
 Fast forward to today and diesel is out of favour again, at least as far as the Government is concerned.
 ‘Dirty, dirty diesel’, they say.

-Fuel Parc Growth in the UKIn 2016, new diesel registrations hit its peak and reached almost 50% of the vehicle parc.
+In 2016, new diesel registrations hit its peak and reached almost 50% of the vehicle parc.
 In the 5 years prior growth was still strong and went from almost 15 million vehicles to over 18 million.
 Source: IHS Automotive.

 However, while diesel was enjoying its second decade of unrivalled success a new generation of direct high pressure injection petrol engines was emerging.